Heatblur-Simulations/f-4e-manual/src/general.rst

 The Angle of Attack Indicator dials register AoA values from 0 to 30 units, with indications for weight-relative optimum altitude cruise (7.9 units) , approach (19.2 units), and stall (30 units).
 A matrix can be found in the appendices to calculate optimum cruise altitude by gross weight.

-It is important to note that the AoA Indicator dials are calibrated for the nose wheel door being open, as flow around the door changes that which reaches the probe.
-Therefore, during normal flight operations, the AoA Indicators will read approximately 1 unit low, and the aircraft will be roughly 5 knots fast for an on-speed approach.
+It is important to note that extension of the landing gear and thus the nose wheel door changes the airflow around the probe causing to indicate higher angles by 1 unit.
+The approach airspeeds account for that.
+Therefore, performing an approach with the gear retracted, will cause the indicators to show approximately 1 unit low, and the aircraft will be roughly 5 knots fast for an on-speed approach.

 Indexers
 --------